Medgend Icon

 What is cholesterol?

 Cholesterol is a waxy, fat-like substance that's found in all the cells in your body.
-Your liver makes cholesterol, and it is also in some foods, such as meat and dairy products.
 Your body needs some cholesterol to work properly.
-But if you have too much cholesterol in your blood, you have a higher risk of coronary artery disease.
+But if you have too much of it in your blood, it can stick to the walls of your arteries and narrow or even block them.
+This puts you at risk of coronary artery disease and other heart diseases.

 How do you measure cholesterol levels?

-A blood test called a lipoprotein panel can measure your cholesterol levels.
+A blood test called a lipoprotein or lipid panel can measure your cholesterol levels.
 Before the test, you'll need to fast (not eat or drink anything but water) for 9 to 12 hours.
 The test gives information about your:

-• Total cholesterol - a measure of the total amount of cholesterol in your blood.
+• Total cholesterol.
+This is a measure of the total amount of cholesterol in your blood.
 It includes both low-density lipoprotein (LDL) cholesterol and high-density lipoprotein (HDL) cholesterol.

-• LDL (bad) cholesterol - the main source of cholesterol buildup and blockage in the arteries
+• LDL cholesterol.
+LDL is often called "bad" cholesterol because it is the main source of cholesterol buildup and blockage in the arteries.

-• HDL (good) cholesterol - HDL helps remove cholesterol from your arteries
+• HDL cholesterol.
+HDL is often called "good" cholesterol because it helps remove cholesterol from your arteries.

-• Non-HDL - this number is your total cholesterol minus your HDL.
+• Non-HDL.
+This number is your total cholesterol minus your HDL.
 Your non-HDL includes LDL and other types of cholesterol such as VLDL (very-low-density lipoprotein).

 What do my cholesterol numbers mean?